Halloween is almost upon us and we’re wondering what you’ll be up to this year in the United Kingdom.

 Scaresville only appears in the grounds of Kentwell Hall in the Autumn.
 Locals tell horrifying tales of previous visitors screams rending the cold night air during their hour journey through dark rooms, forests and farmland.

 There are no safe zones in Scaresville, only terror!
-This isn’t for the faint hearted.
+This isn’t for the faint-hearted.
 Go if you dare.

 5. Vampire Pleasure Beach, Blackpool Pleasure Beach

-The vampires are turning the beach red this Halloween as the 42 acre amusement park gets invaded by beasties, ghouls and witches.
+The vampires are turning the beach red this Halloween as the 42-acre amusement park gets invaded by beasties, ghouls and witches.
 Guaranteed to give you the fright of your life this year.

-They kick off at 4pm handing out blood red cocktails and send you packing at 10pm but inbetween you can enjoy the UK’s tallest roller coaster, ride the Big One and get blasted on the Ice Blast.
+They kick off at 4 pm handing out blood red cocktails and send you packing at 10 pm but in between, you can enjoy the UK’s tallest roller coaster, ride the Big One and get blasted on the Ice Blast.
 The park will be monitored by zombies, characters and cackling witches with tricks and treats for all the family to shriek at.

-With the Horror Maze and entertainment from Boomin’, R3actor and stilt walkers and angle grinders this will be a Halloween to shiver about!
+With the Horror Maze and entertainment from Boomin’, R3actor and stilt walkers and angle grinders, this will be a Halloween to shiver about!
 Prices from £17 online.

 6. Fright Night at Thorpe Park, Surrey (16th Oct – 4 Nov)

 Prepare to die.
-That’s the promise from The Passing at Thorpe Park.
+That’s the promise of The Passing at Thorpe Park.
 You are tried, tested and sentenced to death and then you have to survive the horror of the Passing to reach your resting place.